Home | What's New | Ragtime Sources

 Source: Kansas City Sheet Music Collection [top]

 Johnson, Charles L. Where The Lanterns Glow (lyrics by James Stanley Royce).
-Chicago, IL: Forster Music, 1919.
+Chicago: Forster Music, 1919.

 [view sheet music]